Sayed Tareq Hussain

-Syed Tareq Hussain awc, psc is a Major General of Bangladesh Army and currently posted as Senior Directing Staff (Army) at National Defence College.
+Syed Tareq Hussain OSP, awc, psc is a Major General of Bangladesh Army and the incumbent ambassador of Bangladesh to Kuwait since July 2024.
+Earlier, he was Senior Directing Staff (Army) at National Defence College.
 Prior to that, he was Commandant of Bangladesh Ordnance Factory.

 Career

-Hussain served in the Bangladesh Army headquarters in charge of Inspection, Research & Technical Development Directorate with the rank of Brigadier General in 2020.
-In December 2020, he was promoted to Major General and appointed General officer commanding of the 19th Infantry Division based in Shahid Salahuddin Cantonment.
+Hussain served in the Bangladesh Army headquarters in charge of Inspection, Research & Technical Development Directorate with the rank of brigadier general in 2020.
+In December 2020, he was promoted to major general and appointed general officer commanding of the 19th Infantry Division based in Shahid Salahuddin Cantonment.
 He was a member of the Central Committee of Proyash.

 On 27 March 2021, Hussain hosted Indian veterans of the Bangladesh Liberation war at Shahid Salahuddin Cantonment in Ghatail.
-He is the Chief Patron of Ghatail Cantonment English School.
+He was the Chief Patron of Ghatail Cantonment English School.
+In May 2024, he appointed as ambassador of Bangladesh to Kuwait.